0-9

 Shopify Experts:

-The Shopify Experts marketplace is a closely curated network of experienced web developers, website designers and e-commerce marketing professionals (ranging from content strategists and influencer marketers to SEO specialists and SEM/PPC advertisers) who offer specialized services to help merchants with various aspects of their Shopify stores.
+The Shopify Experts ecosystem is a closely curated network of experienced web developers, website designers and e-commerce marketing professionals (ranging from content strategists and influencer marketers to SEO specialists and SEM/PPC advertisers) who offer specialized services to help merchants with various aspects of their Shopify stores as either Freelancers or Agencies.

 Shopify Flow: